 These grants are only available for existing member organisations of the Open Wing Alliance.
 As our coalition of over 50 member organisations is constantly growing, we receive numerous grant applications and are unable to fund every project.
 However, one aspect of our program that separates us from other funders is our ability to provide guidance, resources, and training to support the high-impact campaign work of every OWA member group.

 While organisations can submit a grant application through our website at any time, we only distribute one round of grants per year to ensure all OWA groups are given an equal opportunity.
 Each year, we set a deadline for OWA groups to submit grant applications to be considered for our next round of funding.
 This year, that deadline is October 31st, 2018.
 This date is communicated via email, Slack, our newsletter, and posted publicly on our website at least three months in advance.
+Please note, while we accept applications on a rolling basis, the deadline to submit a grant application to be considered for our 2019 round of funding was October 31st, 2018.
+Applications submitted after the due date will be considered for our next round of funding in 2020.

 To give applicants an opportunity to further explain their proposals and give all parties the opportunity to ask questions, we schedule 50 minute video meetings between the applicant and the Director of the Open Wing Alliance.
 Once all interviews are complete, we set a deadline to make our final decisions and respond to all applicants.